Gera Demands

-The Gera Demands (Geraer Forderungen) were a set of demands made by East German leader Erich Honecker on 13 October 1980.
-Directed at the West German government, they called for far-reaching foreign policy concessions.
+The Gera Demands (Geraer Forderungen) were a set of demands made by the East German leader Erich Honecker on 13 October 1980.
+These demands were directed at the West German government and called for far-reaching foreign policy concessions.

-Formulated in a speech to a party conference at Gera, his demands entailed four stipulations: that West Germany recognise the existence of East German citizenship, that the Central Registry of State Judicial Administrations be defunded, that the two German states establish official diplomatic relations, and that West Germany recognise the middle of the Elbe river as its eastern border.
+In a speech at a party conference in Gera, his demands entailed four stipulations: that West Germany recognise the existence of East German citizenship, that the Central Registry of State Judicial Administrations be defunded, that the two German states establish official diplomatic relations, and that West Germany recognise the middle of the Elbe river as its eastern border.

-The Gera Demands followed a period of rapprochement between the two German states.
-They were received with scepticism by the West German public and none of Honecker's demands were heeded by the government of Helmut Schmidt.
-According to the historian Ulrich Mählert, the initiative was meant to reassure the Soviet Union of continued East German support in the recent flare-up of the Cold War.
+The Gera Demands followed a period of rapprochement between East and West Germany.
+However, they were met with scepticism by the West German public, and none of Honecker's demands were heeded by the government of Helmut Schmidt.
+According to the historian Ulrich Mählert, this initiative aimed to reassure the Soviet Union of continued East German support amidst the recent flare-up of the Cold War.

 Background

-Relations between East and West Germany deteriorated in the late 1970s, having experienced a period of relaxation under the Neue Ostpolitik initiative of West German chancellor Willy Brandt.
-This downturn came in the context of the New Cold War surrounding the Soviet–Afghan War, and the rising tensions within the Eastern Bloc exemplified by the Solidarity movement in Poland.
-During this time, the West German government of Helmut Schmidt avoided far-reaching aims in its dealings with the GDR, but rather tried to strengthen economic and political ties to maintain the fading sense of connectedness between the populations of both states.
+Relations between East and West Germany deteriorated in the late 1970s after a period of detente fostered by the Neue Ostpolitik initiative of West German chancellor Willy Brandt.
+This downturn was influenced by the New Cold War surrounding the Soviet–Afghan War and the rising tensions within the Eastern Bloc, exemplified by the Solidarity movement in Poland.
+During this time, the West German government of Helmut Schmidt avoided far-reaching aims in its dealings with the German Democratic Republic (GDR), seeking to strengthen economic and political ties to maintain the fading sense of connectedness between the populations of both states.

 For the East German SED government, this situation became difficult to navigate: even though the GDR's economy had become increasingly dependent on trade with its neighbour, the party still sought to make clear its ideological differences from the West.